-- 1. Apply and teach the essential facts about the Gospels of Matthew, Mark, and Luke, especially as they relate to the prophecies of the coming Messiah. - 2.
-Apply and teach the historical, cultural, and geographical world of the New Testament. - Apply and teach how to integrate the key themes of each New Testament book. - 4.
+- 1. Apply and teach the General Epistles, especially as they relate to Christian living and the prophecies of the Second Coming of Christ. - 2.
+Apply and teach the historical, cultural, and geographical world of the New Testament. - 3.
+Apply and teach how integrate the key themes of each New Testament book. - 4.
 Apply and teach the importance of authorship, date, historical context, and literary form. - 5.
-Apply and teach the significance of the Gospels of Matthew, Mark, and Luke then and now. - 6.
+Apply and teach the significance of the General Epistles then and now. - 6.
 Apply and teach the foundational concepts of each book of the New Testament to life and ministry, including (1) how to develop sermon introductions that capture the attention of listeners, (2) how to preach and teach using summary charts, (3) how to summarize biblical content, (4) how to make personal applications based on the text, (5) how to internalize biblical insights through journaling, (6) how to share what God is saying to one's heart, and (7) how to articulate biblical truth before a group. - 7.
-Explain and teach how to utilize sermon-based small groups as part of a disciple-making strategy. - 8.
-Participate in a group or individual presentation, project, PowerPoint, mind-map, visuals, webpage, or YouTube video on one of the Gospels. - 9.
-Type a 10- to 15-page term paper titled "Applications from Matthew through Luke for Leadership and Character Development." - 10.
+Apply and teach how to utilize sermon-based small groups as part of a disciple-making strategy. - 8.
+Participate in a group or individual presentation, project, PowerPoint, mind-map, visuals, webpage, or YouTube video on one of the General Epistles or the Book of Revelation. - 9.
+Type a 10- to 15-page term paper titled "Applications from Hebrews through 1 Peter for Leadership and Character Development." - 10.
 Coach leaders to develop Christian character through our identity in Christ, gratitude for the Gospel, the spiritual disciplines, personal revival, the fruit of the Spirit, the armor of God, the mind of Christ, and the seven virtues with the goal of transformational discipleship and leadership (Romans 12:1-2)